OpenSourceEconomics/econ-project-templates/docs/source/background/dag.md

 The nodes have different shapes in order to distinguish tasks from files.
 The rectangles denote targets or dependencies like figures, data sets or stored models.
 The hexagons denote task files.
-Even in this simple example project we already see that the dependency structure can be complex.
+Even in this simple template project we already see that the dependency structure can be complex.

 In a first run, all targets have to be generated, of course.
 In later runs, a target